JohannFaustVIII/SpringCloudPlayground/NOTES.md

 `@ControllerAdvice` is used to define a class handling exceptions from controllers.
 In simple words: to define global exception handler instead of defining exception handling in each controller separately.

+## What is order of using ExceptionHandler?

+Order is:
+1. Exception handler defined in controller in which exception happened.
+2. If above doesn't apply, then exception handler in controller advice.
+3. If above doesn't apply, then handling is done by response status defined for the exception.
+4. If above doesn't apply, then default exception handler is used.